Otocinclus: Etymology

 The Otocinclus name is derived from the Greek oto, meaning ear and the Latin cinclus, meaning a latticework, an allusion to the holes in the head in the region of the ear.

 Taxonomy

 Otocinclus is the most basal genus of the tribe Hypoptopomatini of the subfamily Hypoptopomatinae.
 However, phylogenetic relationships are currently under study and this genus may eventually be relocated.
 Its monophyly is supported by seven derived features.
 O. batmani, O. bororo, O cocama, O. huaorani, O. mariae and O. mura form a monophyletic group within this genus.
 A monophyletic group is also formed by O. flexilis, O. mimulus and O. xakriaba, which all share mimicry as a synapomorphy.
+Eschmeyer's Catalog of Fishes does not recognize tribes and so only places this genus in the Hypoptopomatinae.

 Species

-There are currently 19 recognized species in this genus: